ibm-cloud-docs/monitoring/provision.md

     Where

-    `NAME` is the name of the Sysdig instance.
+    `NAME` is the name of the instance.

     `sysdig-monitor` is the name of the {{site.data.keyword.mon_full_notm}} service name in the {{site.data.keyword.cloud_notm}}.